waghanza/waghanza/about-me.en.md

 :information_source: The most important requirements are : **compensaton** and **remote**.
 The others are mostly subjectives, depending on the client context

+## Which value can I bring ?

+I can almost argue with my differents strategies / approches, I can not garantee it will work on you context.
+Like in investment, I can say that _Past performance is no guarantee of future results_.

+However, I can expose you my step-by-step strategy to understand **your** business context :rocket: :

+#### First(s) week(s)

++ Getting in touch with team members
+> What interest me is **human**, that could help with _management_
++ Small contributions to callibrate the approach to adopt
++ Deeper discussions with my teammeated to put forward team strength :strong:

+#### Major contributions

++ More business valuable tasks
++ Security audit
++ Onbarding new members
+> I find that DX (Developer eXperience) is very important, and often a key of success

+## Moving forward

++ Build custom development process, related to business context
+> Spot bottleneck and try to remove them (bottleneck could be opposed to scalability)
++ Formal meeting with each team members
+> To make sure that each teammate could have a clear career path in this company

+## My pledge

+:information_source: Curiosity & learning

+A key of success is to **know** each person you are working with.

+## My anti-pledge

+In companies I had work with I have seen many scenarios that could lead to toxic athmosphere

++ Impose instead of _propose_
++ Put pressure on instead of _trust_
++ Find a five legged sheep instead of a _specialist_
++ Bring ahead mistaks instead of _find / solving the causes_

+## Deeper discussion ?

+Thanks for you time, I hope this bring you some interest

+💌 Contact me at [marwan@rabbaa.fr](mailto:marwan@rabbaa.fr) if you think we can work together